waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 **Default value**: email

-Type of a comment.Default is email because it allows support to reply to tickets directly in Zammad<https://docs.zammad.org/en/latest/api/ticket/articles.html#articles/>
+Type of a comment.
+Default is email because it allows support to reply to tickets directly in Zammad<https://docs.zammad.org/en/latest/api/ticket/articles.html#articles/>

 #### ZAMMAD_COMMENT_MARKER